 Unlike your last client hero, I definitely did not make it through school debt-free.
 It’s been a long haul and I have no regrets for enjoying my time along the way.
 I enjoy spending money on experiences, doing fun things, going to fun places and making memories with the important people in my life.

 When I started working with a Certified Financial Planner and started to understand the financial world.

 Financial security to me means…

-What was your latest splurge?
+What is your favourite splurge?

 If you could ask a financial planner any question, what would it be?

 Since working with one my question list is slowly diminishing.
 One thing I am wondering is if in a fairly new relationship, when would you consider adding this person as a shareholder to your professional corporation?
 What is the risk?